JayesonLS/SmartWatchRedux/README.md

 SmartWatchRedux-E
 -----------------

-Status: Version 1.0 built and tested.
+Status: Version 1.0 built, tested and working.
 Version 1.1 (minor changes) untested.

 A replacement for the DS1216-E. This SmartWatch is for use on a BIOS or exapansion ROM socket.
 It is typically placed in between an existing